What If I’m Charged with a High BAC DUI in Ohio?

 Higher Penalties for a High BAC DUI

-When you’re charged with an OVI for a BAC between .08 and .17, you may have the chance to avoid mandatory jail time for a first offense.
+When you’re charged with an OVI for a BAC between .08 and .17, you may have the chance to avoid mandatory jail time for a first drunk driving offense.
 For instance, if you’re willing to complete a driver intervention program, your attorney can negotiate for less serious consequences.

 However, for a high BAC or one exceeding .17, you may be required to serve time in jail under Ohio’s mandatory OVI sentencing laws.
 Alternatively, you may be able to split your sentence between time in custody and a driver intervention program, but the bottom line is that you will serve some jail time for a high test OVI.